Terry Scholars, Class of 2020

 W.B.
 Ray High School, Corpus Christi

 Jalen Williams was president of National Honor Society, captain of the varsity basketball team, and Texas Gulf Coast representative for the Hugh O'Brian Youth Leadership (HOBY) program.
 He also participated in debate and Student Council, and was homecoming king.
 Williams volunteered with the Share Your Christmas Food Drive and the H-E-B Feast of Sharing, was an assistant coach for City Sports League and served as an academic tutor.
-He is majoring in neuroscience.
+He is majoring in finance.